THE BEST KNOWN VOICE IN BRASS

 FRANK RENTON ON BRASS

-FRANK RENTON ON BRASS is Frank's new platform to share his love of music with experts, players, aficionados and perhaps most of all people who don’t know much about brass ensembles and bands but just love the sound that they make.
+FRANK RENTON ON BRASS is the place Frank shares his love of music with experts, players, aficionados and perhaps most of all people who don’t know much about brass ensembles and bands but just love the sound that they make.

 For little more than a cup of coffee a month, depending on what sort of coffee you drink (!), join us for our weekly music podcast presented by Frank and produced by his long-time colleague at the BBC, Terry Carter that will be high quality entertainment in every way.